-Minted pea purée has a vibrant green color, smooth texture and fresh taste.
+Crab Cakes with Tartar Sauce with a minted pea purée has a vibrant green color, smooth texture and fresh taste.
 On your plate, it pairs well with most spring vegetables, meat and seafood dishes.
-Simple and quick to prepare, this protein rich purée can also be served chilled.
+Simple and quick to prepare, this protein-rich purée can also be served chilled.

 Recipe by Rob Thomas, www.chefrob.ca